theNewDynamic/thenewdynamic.com/content/en/article/hugo-modules.md

 go 1.14
 ```

-It will also has created a `go.sum` file.
+It will also have created a `go.sum` file.
 We won't concern ourselves with that one.

 ### Import a distant repository